Passenger in murder suspect's vehicle describes wild pursuit that ended in big rig crash in Pomona

 Chase: Murder suspect crashes into big rig in Pomona, ending dangerous pursuit

-The pursuit took a dangerous turn in Pomona.
+The pursuit -- which winded through Los Angeles, San Bernardino, Riverside and San Diego counties -- took a dangerous turn in Pomona.
 The suspect drove on the wrong side of the road, circled through a neighborhood, passed between police vehicles and then cut through a busy parking lot.

 At one point during the chase, the suspect drove onto the sidewalk.
 The suspect also came close to hitting other cars on the road and ignored red lights to stop.